11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 • Fuse: Prevents burning of dehumidifier components due to electrical surges.

-In most cases if capacitor is damaged, you will see it bulged on top.
+In most cases, if capacitor is damaged, you will see it bulged on top.
 It is highly uncertain that despite the bulged body of capacitor it is working fine.

 Solutions

-Next, you need to check for faults in various components of your dehumidifier.
+• Next, you need to check for faults in various components of your dehumidifier.
 All electronic components (including compressor) connect to control board.
-Trace current through the circuit.
-Look for discontinuation in the circuit, especially before and after components.
+To do that, trace current through the circuit.
+A multimeter would be a useful device for this.

-Remember, different components require different kind of testing.
+• Remember, different components require different kind of testing.
 For example, for capacitor, current should slowly reduce from maximum to minimum when testing on multimeter.
 However, for relay, after it is switched on, before and after is theoretically same.
-Also check resistors for continuity.

 These videos below will give you an idea of diagnosis and repair/replacement of these components: